iron-io/docs/worker/languages/java/index.md

 A hello.jar file will now be in the same directory as your worker.

 ### Create a script to upload the worker.

+Insert your token, project ID, and the path to your Go executable into the following script and save it as something like "upload.rb":

 {% highlight ruby %}
 require 'iron_worker_ng'